 I remember shortly after I purchased my first DSLR and I was asking my friend, Megan Cieloha, a million questions about photography she told me I needed to buy a 50mm 1.8.
 It was only around $100.
 My jaw dropped….a hundred dollars!
 I just spent a ton of money on this DSLR and now you want me to buy another lens!
 But she was right, as she often is.
 That lens made a world of difference in my images.
 Now, a hundred dollars for a lens doesn’t seem so steep.

 Yes.
-I teach Beginners Guide to Manual Mode
+I teach several courses like Beginners Guide to Manual Mode.

 The beauty of everyday life unfolds around you every day.
 If you want to capture it but struggle with your DSLR camera, this course is for YOU.